Continuation-of-Ashford/ashford-docs/playing_the_game/session_flow.md

 * Weapons or class abilities/features such as Open Hand Monk's Tranquility class feature, or a weapon of warning
 * Spells or other magical item effects cast prior to the in-universe day the mission starts (i.e. Contingency)

-### End of Session

-At the end of the session, please inform your Dungeon Master of any of the following:

-* If a player wishes not to take the xp reward.
-The Dungeon Master will write this in the mission report and the player may receive or roll for magic items, if applicable, and half of the awarded gold.

 ## Quest Reports
 A reward is given to players who give a sufficient report of the quest they participated in.